Sanjay284-beep/weather-app/README.md

 └── script.js

 ⚙️ How to Use

-1.Clone the repository:
+Clone the repository:

 git clone https://github.com/Sanjay284-beep/weather-app.git

-2.Open index.html in your browser
+Open the project folder
+Double-click index.html to run the app
-3.Enter a city name and search for weather
+Enter a city name and click Search

 📌 API Used

-OpenWeatherMap API (or update this if you used a different one)
+This project uses **Open-Meteo API** — completely free, no API key required!

+- Fetches latitude & longitude from city name
+- Fetches current temperature, weather condition, and wind speed

 👨‍💻 Author
-Sanjay - GitHub
+Sanjay — GitHub

+⭐ Support
-⭐ If you like this project, give it a star!
+If you like this project, please give it a ⭐ on GitHub!